websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/invoking-a-service-locally.md

 * `T2P5EntryLocalServiceUtil`
 * `java.util.List`

 The page's *Add T2P5 Entry* section provides a form for adding an entry.
-The `<portlet:defineObjects />` tag makes standard portlet objects available to the template---the `aui` tags use these objects.
+The `<portlet:defineObjects />` tag makes standard portlet objects available to the template.
+The `aui` tags use these objects.

 The `<portlet:actionURL name="addT2P5Entry" var="addT2P5EntryURL" />` tag maps the `addT2P5EntryURL` variable to a portlet action named `addT2P5Entry`.
-Submitting an `ActionRequest` with this `actionUrL` triggers invoking the portlet's method `addT2P5Entry` because it maps to the `actionUrl` name `addT2P5Entry`.
+Submitting an `ActionRequest` with this `actionURL` invokes the portlet's method `addT2P5Entry` because it maps to the `actionUrl` name `addT2P5Entry`.

-The `<aui:form>` presents text fields for an entry's name and description.
-On submitting the form, those values are passed along with an `ActionRequest` to the portlet method.
+The `<aui:form>` renders text fields for an entry's name and description.
+On submitting the form, its values are passed along with an `ActionRequest` to the portlet method.

 ```{note}
 For more information on portlet actions, see [Invoking Actions with MVC Portlet](../../../developing-a-java-web-application/using-mvc/invoking-actions-with-mvc-portlet.md).
 ```

 The page's *Entries* section lists all the entries.
-It gets all the entries by calling `T2P5EntryLocalServiceUtil.getT2P5Entries(-1, -1)`---the `-1` min and max range values tell the method to return all the entries.
+It gets all the entries by calling `T2P5EntryLocalServiceUtil.getT2P5Entries(-1, -1)` The `-1` min and max range values tell the method to return all the entries.

 You've invoked a Service Builder service from a portlet application.
-The services are easy to use in MVC Portlet.
+These services are easy to use in MVC Portlet.

 ## What's Next